rflandau/Orv/README.md

 This, of course, hinges on the assumption that nodes can be uniquely identified and reliably authenticated, lest a leecher be able to masquerade as a supernode.

-## A note on security and PKI
+## A Note On Security

 One of our core assumptions is cooperation.
-This, of course, is not in any way realistic.
+This, of course, is wholly unrealistic.
+Modifying Orv to be resilient to byzantine fault would be another project entirely.
+As Orv is designed to be decentralized, it has both the boons of decentralization (reliance only on yourself (as a VK) or your parent) and the banes (no sense of global state, easy for bad actors to join and gain power).

+## PKI Use-Case

-A side effect of this protocol is the ability to act as a second source of truth.
-The vault could be used to pass around public keys, providing a second source of possible "truth" against MitM attacks.
-These can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.
+A more unique use-case we wanted to draw attention to is the ability of Orv to act as a second source of truth for public key distribution.
+Orv could be tweaked to pass around public keys, providing a second source of possible "truth" against MitM attacks.
+When a service joins, it provides its public key.
+This public key is distributed around the vault in the same way the service registration propagates.
+When a client requests a service, the service's public key is provided as well.
+Clients could query multiple nodes to check that they are providing the same public key.

+When the client initiates contact with the fetched service, it now validate that the public key the service provides matches the public keys provided by Orv.
+These keys can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.

 # The Prototype

-To test and showcase the protocol, this repo comes with a [VaultKeeper library](pkg/orv/orv.go), an implementation of the [same](vk/main.go), and a [leaf implementation](leaf/main.py).
+To test and showcase the protocol, this repo comes with a [VaultKeeper library](pkg/orv/orv.go), an implementation of the [same](vk/main.go), a [leaf implementation](leaf/main.py), and simple implementations of [client requests](pkg/orv/requests.go).

 As noted [above](#layer-5-vs-layer-4-vs-layer-3), the prototypes included herein are implemented via a REST API.
 Not how we envision a production-level implementation, but it is... you know... a prototype. ¯\\_(ツ)_/¯

 ## The VaultKeeper Library

-The meat of the prototype is the `Orv` package and its VaultKeeper struct.
+The meat of the prototype is the `orv` package and its VaultKeeper struct.
 This struct is a multithreaded, self-managing implementation of a VK.
 It contains the aforementioned HTTP server for processing packets, [packets.go](pkg/orv/packets.go) for declaring and describing packet types, a series of [tests](pkg/orv/orv_test.go) to ensure it meets the basic spec, and an internal [service](pkg/orv/children.go) for managing the VK's children.

 From a design standpoint, the VK class is not insignificant.
 While performance was not our goal, a protocol of this kind requires at least a baseline level of parallelism.
-As such, the class is a strange amalgam of mutexes, self-destructing data (driven by `*time.Timers`), and a pruner service for cleaning up what cannot self-destruct.
+As such, the class is a strange amalgamation of mutexes, self-destructing data (driven by `*time.Timers`), a pruner service for cleaning up what cannot self-destruct, and a heartbeater service so a VK can automatically track its parent.
 VKs are spun up via `NewVaultKeeper()` and can be driven in code by the exported subroutines.
 After `.Start()` is called, the VK's HTTP server is available for processing requests from external entities.
 Remember to kill the VK with `.Terminate()` when you are done.

 > [!WARNING]
 > The VK prototype is missing QoL features and few considerations have been made for efficiency.
 The bread and butter of the Orv package (the VaultKeeper struct) is not overly configurable and uses coarse-grained locks.